CityGro/vdata/README.md

 const reduxStore = createStore(reducer)
 // create a revueStore which has a binding to Vue const store = new Revue(Vue, reduxStore)
-// expost this store instance
+// expose this store instance
 export default store

 // component.js